SoWeGoTowardsAI/bot_or_not/README.md

-# Bot OR not by SoWeGoOn
+# Bot Or Not by SoWeGoOn

 In order to help collect sample data for ChronicCoders AI series, I made this small project which helps create test data.